Ed Wood: Later years

-The Woods’ apartment was always in danger of being burglarized.
-One night, a transvestite was beaten to death in the hallway just outside Wood's apartment door and the sound of gunshots outside the building was a nightly occurrence.
+The Woods' apartment was always in danger of being burglarized.
+One night, a cross-dresser was beaten to death in the hallway just outside Wood's apartment door and the sound of gunshots outside the building was a nightly occurrence.

 According to friends, Wood and his wife often became violent when they drank.
-Stories abound of the two beating each other, Wood sometimes knocking Kathy unconscious.
+Stories abound of the two beating each other; Wood sometimes knocked Kathy unconscious.
 Criswell commented once, "I always had the feeling that one would kill the other.
 And if you were there, the killer would say you did it!"
 Nonetheless, years after Wood's death, his wife always professed to love him dearly.

 Bela Lugosi biographer Robert Cremer interviewed Wood once in his Yucca apartment for his 1976 book Lugosi: The Man Behind the Cape two years before Wood died.
-Cremer said Wood began the interview sober, but quickly became intoxicated as the interview proceeded.
-Cremer said, "He started getting really angry at me because he felt he was the person who should be writing (the book).....He went out in the kitchen, grabbed a bottle of Wild Turkey...He smashed the bottle on the kitchen counter and then came after me with it.
-He lunged at me but he was so drunk, I just pushed him against the wall and he collapsed.
-I just walked out the door and said "Okay Ed, I guess that was our last interview.
-I'll see you."
+Cremer said Wood began the interview sober, but quickly became intoxicated over the next hour as the interview proceeded.
+Cremer said, "He started getting really angry at me because he felt he was the person who should be writing (the book)...
+He went out in the kitchen, grabbed a bottle of Wild Turkey...
+He smashed the bottle on the kitchen counter and then came after me with it.
+He lunged at me, but he was so drunk, I just pushed him against the wall, and he collapsed.
+I just walked out the door and said 'Okay Ed, I guess that was our last interview.
+I'll see you.'"